parth0774/Text-To-SQL/README.md

 # Query-To-SQL

-A sophisticated Natural Language to SQL query conversion system built with LangGraph, LangChain, and Flask.
+A  Natural Language to SQL query conversion system built with LangGraph, LangChain and Flask.
 This project enables seamless conversion of natural language questions into SQL queries and their execution against a database, with robust error handling and performance optimization.

 ## System Architecture